dotnet-websharper/core/README.md

     )
 ```

-You can construct HTML via the (soon legacy) WebSharper 3.x markup combinators in `WebSharper.Html` and `WebSharper.Client.Html`, or using the next generation reactive HTML language from UI.Next (as above).
+You can construct HTML via the (soon legacy) WebSharper 3.x markup combinators in `WebSharper.Html.Server` and `WebSharper.Html.Client` (for client-side markup, see the section below), or using the next generation reactive HTML language from UI.Next (as above and in the examples on this page).
 A quick syntax guide to the HTML constructors in UI.Next:

+(TBA)

 ### Custom responses